wxgeo/ptyx/README.md

     write('%s - %s = %s\\' % (a, b, a - b))
     #END

-To access any python variable outside python code scope, simply add an hashtag before the variable name.
+To access any python variable outside python code scope, simply add a hashtag before the variable name.

 Any valid python expression can also be evaluated this way, using syntax #{python_expr}.